 As the responsible person, Director, CEO, Management Company or Landlord you must carry out and regularly review a fire risk assessment of the premises.
 This will identify what you need to do to prevent fire and keep people safe.
 You must keep a written record of your fire risk assessment if your business has 5 or more Employees.
 As brief overview, a suitable and sufficient fire risk assessment must cover the following areas:

-Measures to reduce the risk of fire breaking out or spreading on the premises;
+- Measures to reduce the risk of fire breaking out or spreading on the premises (Passive fire protection);

-Measures for ensuring that the means of escape can be safely and effectively used at all times; which includes passive fire protection of the building.
+- Measures for ensuring that the means of escape can be safely and effectively used at all times; which includes passive fire protection of the building and fire separating doors.

-Measures must also be taken to ensure people with special needs can benefit from the fire risk assessment, if PEEP forms & procedures have been established.
+- Measures must also be taken to ensure people with special needs can benefit from the fire risk assessment, if PEEP forms & procedures are required.

-Our Fire Safety Consultant (Steve Wiltshire AIFSM) is an Associate Member of The Institute of Fire Safety Managers and Affiliated Member of the Institution of Fire Engineers (Professional Body Registration) thus providing peace of mind when undertaking a fire risk assessment at your premises!
-Fire risk assessments undertaken in Bristol, Somerset, Gloucestershire & Wiltshire.
+- Our Fire Safety Consultant (Steve Wiltshire MIFSM NAPFIS) is accredited and approved Tier 2 Competent Fire risk assessors register, Member grade of The Institute of Fire Safety Managers and Affiliated Member of the Institution of Fire Engineers (Professional Body Registration) thus providing peace of mind when undertaking a professional independent fire risk assessment at your premises in accordance with The Regulatory Reform Fire Safety Order 2005, The Fire Safety Act 2021 & BS9997-2019 requirements!
+Fire risk assessments undertaken in Bristol, Bath, Somerset, Gloucestershire & Wiltshire.

-Fire risk assessment is a legal requirement for every workplace.
-Even a small fire could have fatal consequences and will have serious financial implications for any business.
+- Fire risk assessments are a legal requirement for every workplace, House of Multiple Occupancy, Schools, Colleges and Rental Management companies.
+Even a small fire could have fatal consequences and would have serious financial implications for any business.